kube-logging/kube-logging.github.io/content/headless/helm-install-logging-operator.md

 TEST SUITE: None
 ```

+> Note:
+>
-> Note: Helm has a known issue in version 3.13.0 that requires users to log in to the registry, even though the repo is public.
+> - Helm has a known issue in version 3.13.0 that requires users to log in to the registry, even though the repo is public.
+>
 >     Upgrade to 3.13.1 or higher to avoid having to log in, see: https://github.com/kube-logging/logging-operator/issues/1522
+> - If you're installing the Helm chart from Terraform, reference the repository as `repository = "oci://ghcr.io/kube-logging/helm-charts/"` (without the `logging-operator` suffix).
+Otherwise, you'll get a [403 Forbidden error](https://github.com/hashicorp/terraform-provider-helm/issues/1291).